PerennialA11y - Responsible AI & Accessibility Engineering

 tools Accessibility testing tools (axe, Lighthouse, NVDA, etc.)

-education Teaching engineers; skilling up teams
+education Teaching engineers, designers, content creators; skilling up teams

 The Business Case